 Summer Institute – Student growth, persistence, and campus vitality - all are linked to academic advising and influenced by programs and policies that advisors help deliver or administer.
 Many campuses have failed to provide effective strategies to implement the critical changes necessary for high quality advising.
 The Institute is designed to assist participants in developing such strategies and programs.

-International Conference – The International Conference occurs on a different continent to enhance the visibility and relevance of higher education institutions and partners in supporting student success.
+Global Conference – The Global Conference occurs on a different continent to enhance the visibility and relevance of higher education institutions and partners in supporting student success.

-State Conferences – State Conferences and Drive-In Meetings vary in size and scope.
-Some states are organized into formal groups and sponsor two-three day conferences.
-Other one-day state meetings cover one advising topic and are held in a central location to give participants an opportunity for a quality professional development experience which requires minimal time away from campus.
+NACADA Drive-Ins – NACADA Drive-Ins vary in size and scope.
+These one-day mini-conferences are held in a central location within the area (commonwealths, districts, provinces, states, territories) to give participants an opportunity for a quality professional development experience which requires minimal time away from campus.
+Some areas are organized into formal groups and sponsor their own one to three day conferences.

-NACADA Web Events – A Web Event is a live event presented via the Internet.
-NACADA AdvisorConnect Web Events focus on topics of importance to academic advisors and advising administrators.
-All AdvisorConnect presenters/panelists are actively involved in academic advising on their campuses.
+– A Web Event is a live event presented via the Internet.
+NACADA Zoom Web Events focus on topics of importance to academic advisors and advising administrators.
+All Zoom presenters/panelists are actively involved in academic advising on their campuses.